astronomer/docs/software/deploy-rollbacks.md

 description: Learn how to roll back to a deploy, which lets you run earlier version of your project code.
 ---

 Deploy rollbacks are an emergency option if a Deployment unexpectedly stops working after a recent deploy.
 For example, if one of your DAGs worked in development but suddenly fails in a mission-critical production Deployment, you can roll back to your previous deploy to quickly get your pipeline running again.
-This allows you to troubleshoot the issue more thoroughly in development before redeploying to production.
-You can roll back to any deploy in the last three months regardless of your Runtime version, DAG code, or Deployment settings.
+This allows you to revert your deployment to a known good state while you investigate the cause of the failure.
+You can roll back to any deploy in the last three months regardless of your DAG code or Deployment settings.
+However, rollbacks are only supported for Runtime 5.0.0 and above or its equivalent Airflow version, 2.3.0 and above.

 ## Prerequisites

-- You must be at least a Deployment Admin or otherwise have permissions to upgrade a Deployment.
+- You must be at least a Deployment Editor or otherwise have the permission `deployment.images.push` or `system.deployments.images.push` to roll back a Deployment.
 - Your Deployment must be on Astro Runtime 5 (Airflow 2.3) or later.
 Rolling back to any version before Astro Runtime 5 is not supported.
-- Your Deployment must be configured to use standard image and DAG-only deploys.
+- Your Deployment must be configured to use image or DAG-only deploys.
 Rollbacks are not supported for NFS deploys and Git sync deploys.
+- Your Software installation must have `global.dagOnlyDeployment.enabled=True`

 ## Enable deploy rollbacks